Power Rangers Dino Fury

-Power Rangers Dino Fury are the twenty-eighth and twenty-ninth seasons of the American television series Power Rangers.
+Power Rangers Dino Fury is a television series and the twenty-second entry of the Power Rangers franchise.
 The first season premiered on Nickelodeon in the United States on February 20, 2021, and concluded on December 18, 2021.
 The second season premiered on Netflix on March 3, 2022, and concluded on September 29, 2022; making it the first season to air exclusively on an online streaming service.
-The first and second seasons of the show, though most notably airing on Nickelodeon in the states have also appeared in the United Kingdom's Pop, premiering from September 1, 2021 and concluding on December 2, 2022.

 Dino Fury is the first television series produced by Entertainment One following its acquisition by Hasbro in 2019.
 The season is produced using footage, costumes, and props from Kishiryu Sentai Ryusoulger, the forty-third entry in the Japanese tokusatsu drama Super Sentai metaseries, with minimal costume and prop elements being recycled from Ressha Sentai ToQger.

 Power Rangers Cosmic Fury released on Netflix on September 29, 2023, which served as a continuation of Dino Furys storyline with the Dino Fury cast reprising their roles.
 As the 30th anniversary celebration of the franchise, Cosmic Fury featured new original suits, with Zord and villain footage adapted from Uchu Sentai Kyuranger.
 The season consisted of 10 episodes.
 Cosmic Fury was the first season of Power Rangers to feature a female Red Ranger for a full season.
 Cosmic Fury also featured the return of David Yost as Billy Cranston.